-Do not use any FloTrac sensor or TruWave transducer past its labeled "Use By Date."
+Do not use any FloTrac sensor, FloTrac Jr sensor, Acumen IQ sensor, or TruWave transducer past its labeled "Use By Date."
 Products used beyond this date may have compromised transducer or tubing performance, or compromised sterility.

 Excessive dropping of the HemoSphere pressure cable may result in cable damage and/ or malfunction.